dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

-# Beijing Air Quality Time Series Model
+# Beijing Air Quality Analysis and Time Series Modeling
-### Mod 3 Project by Paul Torres and Dolci Sanders
+### by Paul Torres and Dolci Sanders

 This repository contains data collection, cleaning and analyses of air quality data of Beijing from 2013-2017.
 We used the data from twelve sites located in around Beijing's city center.